th2-net/th2-grpc-act-template/README.md

-# GRPC Act Template Library
+# gRPC Act Template Library

 This tool generates code from `.proto` files and upload constructed packages (`.proto` files and generated code) to specified repositories.